digideskio/nobleschemas-krypton/README.md

 Please note however, that there is no validation aside from basic type correctness.
-For example, Krypton does not verify that values in the `required` property are actually the names of properties.
+For example, Krypton does not verify that values in the `required` property are actually the names of properties, only that they are strings.

 ## Technical choices

-The objects defined by the spec are modeled in a simple way, i.e. without resorting to inheritance.
-Think of them as maps with typed values of different types (which is what they are is JSON).
+The objects defined by the spec are modeled in a simple way, without resorting to inheritance.
+Think of them as maps with typed values of different types (which is what they are in JSON).
 In accordance with this philosophy, all fields are public.
 Builder-style setters are provided for convenience.

 Furthermore, there is no coherence validation.
 Krypton will not complain that a property reserved for schemas of type `string` (e.g. `minLength`) have a